Main

 • Pasta machine or brayer

-• Toothpick or other texture tool
+• Toothpick or other pointy-stick tool

 Instructions